MicrosoftDocs/cpp-docs/docs/mfc/list-items-and-image-lists.md

 > [!NOTE]
 >  If a list view control is created with the `LVS_SHAREIMAGELISTS` style, you are responsible for destroying the image lists when they are no longer in use.
 Specify this style if you assign the same image lists to multiple list view controls; otherwise, more than one control might try to destroy the same image list.

- For more information about list items, see [List View Image Lists](http://msdn.microsoft.com/library/windows/desktop/bb774736) and [Items and Subitems](http://msdn.microsoft.com/library/windows/desktop/bb774736) in the [!INCLUDE[winSDK](../atl/includes/winsdk_md.md)].
+ For more information about list items, see [List View Image Lists](http://msdn.microsoft.com/library/windows/desktop/bb774736) and [Items and Subitems](http://msdn.microsoft.com/library/windows/desktop/bb774736) in the Windows SDK.
 Also see class [CImageList](../mfc/reference/cimagelist-class.md) in the *MFC Reference* and [Using CImageList](../mfc/using-cimagelist.md) in this family of articles.

  To create a list control, you need to supply image lists to be used when you insert new items into the list.
 The following example demonstrates this procedure, where `m_pImagelist` is a pointer of type `CImageList` and `m_listctrl` is a `CListCtrl` data member.